-We first present a model in which dislocation creep is the dominant mechanism with n = 3.5 in the upper mantle to elucidate the effects of the TBI on the thermal and rheological states of the upper mantle and lithosphere (Figure 3).
+mantle to elucidate the effects of the TBI on the thermal and rheological states of the upper mantle and lithosphere (Fig. 3).
 Rheological parameters for each of the performed model calculations are summarized in Table 2.
-For this first model, $E^=360 \text{ kJ/mol}$, and the TBI starts when the lithosphere reaches an age of about 70 Ma or at a distance of about 6000 km from the mid-ocean ridge (MOR).
-The average effective viscosity in the asthenosphere is 1.5×10^{19} Pa s.
-The convective structure has a tendency to align with the plate motion, but significant variations exist in directions both perpendicular and parallel to plate motion, particularly at large depths (Figures 3a-c).
-At the onset of the TBI, the typical wavelength of structure parallel to plate motion is around 200 km.
+For this first model, $E^=360$ kJ/mol and the TBI starts when the lithosphere reaches an age of about 70 Ma or at a distance of about 6000 km from the mid-ocean ridge (MOR).
+The average effective viscosity in the asthenosphere is $1.5 \times 10^{19}$ Pa s.

+The convective structure has a tendency to align with the plate motion, but significant variations exist in directions both perpendicular and parallel to plate motion, particularly at large depths (Fig. 3a-c).
+At the onset of the TBI, the typical wavelength of struc- ture parallel to plate motion is around 200 km.
 The wavelength becomes more variable and irregular at larger distances from the MOR, implying significant re-organization of the structure.
-This structure is significantly different from the roll structure reported in early laboratory studies of plate-driven instabilities for fluids with relatively uniform properties [36].
+This structure is sig-